-Enron/i2 Relationship Outline
+Enron/i2 Technologies Relationship Outline

-(To be developed into Terms and Conditions)
+This Relationship Outline dated ………………………………………….
+2000 is between:

+ENRONCREDIT.COM LIMITED whose registered address is 40 Grosvenor Place, London SW1X 7EN, U.K. (“EnronCredit.com”); and

+i2 Technologies, Inc. whose principal place of business is One i2 Place, 11701 Luna Road, Dallas, TX 775234

 Scope of Agreement

-EnronCredit.com will provide credit information for over 1,400 companies for i2 to make available to all i2-powered marketplaces.
+EnronCredit.com may provide credit information for all of the companies posted on the EnronCredit.com website so that i2 can make it available to all i2-powered marketplaces.

-All current and future marketplaces powered by i2 TradeMatrix may be included in the scope of this agreement at the discretion of EnronCredit.com.
+All current and future marketplaces powered by i2 software may be included in the scope of this agreement at the discretion of EnronCredit.com.

-i2 will facilitate Enron's development of deeper relationships with its client and owned marketplaces by making the necessary introductions so that Enron can directly discuss with them both the products covered in this agreement and additional value-added products or services.
+i2 may facilitate Enron's development of deeper relationships with its client and owned marketplaces by making the necessary introductions so that Enron can directly discuss with them both the products covered in this agreement and additional value-added products or services.

 Products Offered

-EnronCredit.com will make the following information available to the participants in i2's client and owned marketplaces for each other registered participant company for which EnronCredit.com has information and whose information we are authorized to distribute either because it is based on publicly available data or because we have received authorization to distribute the information:
+EnronCredit.com may make the following information available to the participants in i2's client and owned marketplaces:

 Enron Cost of Credit (ECC)

+EnronCredit.com probability of bankruptcy

+EnronCredit.com recovery rate in the event of bankruptcy

 Bankruptcy swap prices - either firm, indicative or informational

-EnronCredit.com recovery rate for obligations in the event of bankruptcy

-EnronCredit.com probability of bankruptcy

-EnronCredit.com will also provide explanatory information that helps users understand the benefit of the credit information provided.
-Users will be able to link to these tutorial materials on the EnronCredit.com website.
+EnronCredit.com may also provide explanatory information that helps users understand the benefit of the credit information provided.
+Users would be able to link to these tutorial materials on the EnronCredit.com website.

-The data will be delivered electronically via the Enron Intelligent Network (EIN) to the exchange connection site of each marketplace.
+The data may be delivered electronically via the Enron Intelligent Network (EIN) to the exchange connection site of each marketplace.

 EnronCredit.com reserves the right to provide credit information on companies at our own discretion.
-We are not required to post firm, indicative, or informational prices for any company.
+However Enron Credit may establish a framework by which marketplaces can submit requests for pricing on additional companies.
+While EnronCredit.com is not required to post firm, indicative, or informational prices for any company, we may review each name requested and respond directly to the marketplace that generated the request.

+EnronCredit.com has the right to offer our products to only those marketplaces which we choose.

 Display of Information

-Individual registered participants of each marketplace will be able to access information for any of the other participant companies of that marketplace.
-The data will appear in at least the following forms on marketplaces in which i2 has at least a 51% equity interest:
+The marketplaces may be responsible for developing the frames in which information is displayed.
+Individual registered participants of each marketplace may be able to access information on any of the other participant companies of that marketplace.
+The data should appear in at least the following forms:

-The data will be sortable so that participants can go to one location for information on each company.
+There should be a page on which all data is visible in its entirety and it should be possible to sort the information along relevant parameters (such as industry or pricing type) so that participants can go to one location for information on each company or for groups of companies.

-There will also be links which enable registered individuals to click on a company name and view a window or drop box with the credit information for only the company selected.
-Sellers will be able to click on the name of potential counterparties and view a window or drop box before agreeing too conclude the transaction.
+There would also be links which enable registered individuals to click on a company name and view a window or drop box with the credit information for only the company selected.
+Sellers would be able to click on the name of potential counterparties and view a window or drop box before agreeing to conclude the transaction.
 In marketplaces where the counterparty's name remains confidential until a transaction is agreed upon, the window or drop box would exclude name information.
-How else can we ensure counterparty anonymity?

-Subject to negotiation with i2 client marketplaces, the data will be made available in at least the above forms.

 Logos, Images and Links

-i2 will be listed in the Partner section on the home page of the EnronCredit.com website with links to the i2 website.
+i2 may be listed in the Partner section on the home page of the EnronCredit.com website with links to the i2 website.

-"EnronCredit.com™" will appear in all pop up boxes, windows, screens or pages which display EnronCredit.com information and will include links to the EnronCredit.com website.
-These windows will also provide Houston and London phone numbers and an email address for EnronCredit.com.
+"EnronCredit.com™" may appear in all pop up boxes, windows, screens or pages which display EnronCredit.com information and would include links to the EnronCredit.com website.
+These windows would also provide Houston and London phone numbers and an email address for EnronCredit.com.

-Will EBS also like some reference like "Delivered via the Enron Intelligence Network™" included in every window, etc?

-Each use or placement of links or trademarks must be approved by its owner
+Each use or placement of links or trademarks must be approved by its owner.

 Control of Information